How UMAC Works

 Throughout the Academic Year

 You can engage with local and national thought leaders about the possibilities of this new stage of adulthood–coming after the family- and career-building years–to imagine possibilities for reframing your personal goals, identity, and next steps.
-Working within coaching circles, you’ll identify your interests, values, talents, and priorities, and explore ways to apply your skills and abilities in new ways.
+You will have opportunities to identify your interests, values, talents, and priorities, and explore ways to apply your skills and abilities in new ways.
 The UMAC experience is designed to help you reimagine possibilities for your “second act” during this new phase of life, encore adulthood.